finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

     end = '2013-10-20T19:20:30+01:00' # datetime | The end expiry date to query support access requests to (optional)

     try:
-        # [EARLY ACCESS] GetSupportAccessHistory: Get the history of all support access granted and any information pertaining to their termination
+        # GetSupportAccessHistory: Get the history of all support access granted and any information pertaining to their termination
         api_response = await api_instance.get_support_access_history(start=start, end=end)
         print("The response of AuthenticationApi->get_support_access_history:\n")
         pprint(api_response)